28 hours of battle in Mosul

 4:05 p.m.

-"Is that my vehicle on fire?"
-A soldier walks in and asks.
+"Is that my vehicle on fire?" a soldier walks in and asks.

 There is gunfire everywhere again.
 One of the soldiers says ISIS is filming the burning vehicles.
 "How do you know?"
 I ask.
 There is a tall building, I am sure they are.
 They did this before, he says.